Vein and Redness Removal in Scottsdale, AZ 85260

 The body reabsorbs treated vessels.
 Visible improvement is typically noticeable by week four.

 About bruising: Unlike pulsed dye laser (VBeam), which can cause 5–10 days of visible purpura, modern KTP laser treatments rarely bruise.
 In the 647-patient study, only one patient experienced bruising [1].
-Inflammation is also typically minimal — the cryogen cooling system helps protect the skin surface during treatment.
+Inflammation is also typically minimal — the cryogen cooling system helps protect the skin surface and reduce discomfort during treatment.

 Post-treatment care: SPF 30+ sunscreen daily.
 Avoid saunas and intense exercise for 48 hours.
 No retinoids, AHA/BHA, or active skincare for 5–7 days.
 Our staff will provide written aftercare instructions so you know exactly what to expect and when to reach out if you have questions.